 It is also important for telemedicine users to learn how to protect their personal devices that they may use for work.

 HIPAA compliance in telemedicine applications is of paramount importance in health-related technology.
-But, like many other tech products, telemedicine solutions often suffer from EHR breaches, lack of encryption, and employees neglect.
-That is why developers have to think about security measures such as a secure connection, proper storage, automatic logs-off, authorization, and other things whilst creating a HIPAA compliant telemedicine app.
+But, like many other tech products, telemedicine solutions often suffer from EHR breaches, lack of encryption, and employee neglect.
+That is why developers have to think about security measures such as a secure connection, proper storage, automatic log-off, authorization, and other things whilst creating a HIPAA-compliant telemedicine app.